Source code for dagger.mod._module

 fn = obj_type.get_bound_function(parent, name)

-inputs = await self._convert_inputs(fn.parameters, raw_inputs)
+inputs = await self._convert_inputs(fn, raw_inputs)

 bound = fn.bind_arguments(**inputs)